Combining Type Inference and Automated Unit Test Generation for Python: Background

-\Pynguin~\cite{LF22} is a state-of-the-art test generator for the Python programming language, which implements various well-established test-generation algorithms~\cite{LKF23} and also serves as the foundation for various LLM-based approaches~\cite{lemieux_codamosa_2023, xiao_optimizing_2024, yang_llm-enhanced_2025}. \Pynguin aims to generate test cases that yield high coverage values.
-To achieve this, it analyses the SUT and collects all public classes, functions, and methods and saves all their lines or branches~(depending on the configuration) as targets for the test generation.
+\Pynguin aims to generate test cases that yield high coverage values.
+To achieve this, it analyses the SUT and collects all public classes, functions, and methods and stores all their lines or branches~(depending on the configuration) as targets for the test generation.
 Upon creating test cases for a focal method that has at least one parameter, \pynguin needs to generate suitable arguments to call the method with.
 In case type information is available, \pynguin uses this information by attempting to generate an object of the type required by the parameter's type annotation.
 Frequently, however, Python projects do not provide type hints~\cite{GP22}.
 In this case \pynguin nevertheless has to choose a concrete type to generate a value or object as input for a target, but it can only randomly choose from the set of all available types in the project under test.
 For example, consider the method \inlinelst{visit_ClassDef} in \cref{lst:intro-example}: Assume \pynguin picks the value \inlinelst{42} of type \inlinelst{int} and executes the call \inlinelst{visit_ClassDef(42)} without \typetracing.
 The execution fails with an \inlinelst{AttributeError}, because \inlinelst{42} does not provide the attribute \inlinelst{bases}.
 As no further lines are executed, the achieved code coverage is low. \Pynguin would next select another type and value, say \inlinelst{'abc'} of type \inlinelst{string} and execute \inlinelst{visit_ClassDef('abc')}, which also fails and does not increase coverage. \Pynguin would continue to randomly select types and values until it finds a value that increases coverage.
 While doing so it can choose from all types that are built into the language, but also from all types that are defined or (recursively) imported in the module under test.
 This may lead to a high number of types, which in turn may make the random selection inefficient and costly.
 In addition, previous work on \pynguin has also shown that the availability of type information in Python modules can have a significant positive influence on the coverage of the resulting test suites~\cite{LKF20,LKF23}.
 This, combined with the inefficiency regarding the type handling of \pynguin, motivates our \typetracing approach.